de-centralized-systems/sssmp/docs/Specification.md

 ### Background

-This specification is based on classical [Shamir Secret Sharing](https://dl.acm.org/doi/pdf/10.1145/359168.359176) (SSS) and adds a checksum mechanism in the construction step.
+This specification is based on [Shamir Secret Sharing](https://dl.acm.org/doi/pdf/10.1145/359168.359176) (SSS) and adds a checksum mechanism in the construction step.
 The added checksum does not affect the reconstruction of classical SSS if it is not checked.
-The specified scheme is intended to share high min-entropy cryptographic key material, i.e., a secret $s$, amongst a set of $n$ participants, such that at least $t$ are required to reconstruct the original secret $s$.
+The specified scheme is intended to share high min-entropy cryptographic keying material, i.e., a secret $s$, among a set of $n$ participants, such that at least $t$ are required to reconstruct the original secret $s$.
 A detailed comparison between related implementations of secret sharing schemes based on SSS and utilized in this context of cryptocurrencies (like [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki),